Learn DynamoDB

 A DynamoDB composite primary key is a partition key plus a sort key — it groups related items together and unlocks range queries a simple key can't do.

-DynamoDB strongly consistent vs eventually consistent reads — what each guarantees, why eventual reads can return stale data, the 2× RCU cost of ConsistentRead, and which indexes support strong reads.
+DynamoDB strongly consistent vs eventually consistent reads — what each guarantees, the 2× RCU cost of ConsistentRead, and why a GSI is eventual-only.

 Knowledge checkTake the quiz